top of page

 사이의: "between"

-이중간첩: "double agent" (metaphorically meaning someone caught between two conflicting realities)
+이중간첩: "double agent" (metaphorically meaning someone caught between two conflicting realities, two identities, or caught between two sides)

 우릴: "Us" (in this case, we or students are being referred to)